magomimmo/modern-cljs/doc/tutorial-12.md

-# Tutorial 12 - The highest and the deepest layers
+# Tutorial 12 - HTML on Top, Clojure on the Bottom

 In the [previous tutorial][1], we used DOM events to further the progressive enhancement strategy of our clojurean web application.
 By